Kalavaadiya Pozhuthugal: Soundtrack

-The film's music was composed by Bharadwaj, while the audio rights of the film was acquired by Eros Music India.
+The music was composed by Bharadwaj, while the audio rights were acquired by Eros Music India.
 The album released on 31 October 2014 and featured five songs.

 Release

+After a long delay of seven years, the film finally released on 29 December 2017.
 The satellite rights of the film were sold to Kalaignar TV.
-After a long delay of seven years, the film finally released on 29 December 2017.

 Reception

-Critical reception

-Thinkal Menon of Times of India wrote "Thangar Bachan’s strength has always been strong characters and pure narration.
+Thinkal Menon of The Times of India wrote "Thangar Bachan’s strength has always been strong characters and pure narration.
 This film, too, has its artistes emoting in the best possible way.
 A critic from Indiaglitz.com wrote "if you have zen like patience, you might get out with a palatable love story" adding "the film has plenty of nostalgia to offer as you slowly nod and acknowledge to yourself", but "he pace of the film would do no good to the patience of the present day audience, especially when they have paid to watch a movie that is anachronistic".
-The New Indian Express wrote the film was a "tedious time travel to the nineties", adding "the flashback framing device that Thankar uses to drive home the intensity of the lead pair’s romance is plain archaic" and "even the supposed twists, for want of nifty staging, end up testing our patience".
+Mani Prabhu of The New Indian Express wrote the film was a "tedious time travel to the nineties", adding "the flashback framing device that Thankar uses to drive home the intensity of the lead pair’s romance is plain archaic" and "even the supposed twists, for want of nifty staging, end up testing our patience".
 The critic added "to make things worse, Thankar keeps shifting between being a filmmaker and pamphleteer" and "if you are someone who catches a shut eye in the theatres, you could, in fact, wake up to a different film".
 In contrast, News18.com's Gautaman Bhaskaran wrote the film "endears because of its fascinating story" but "unfortunately having been in the cans for about 10 years or reportedly so, the film may seem somewhat dated" ,but "then this is only a minor hiccup in a narrative styled with subtlety and a sense of purpose".
-Baradwaj Rangan of Film Companion wrote "Elsewhere, we see more of Thangar Bachan’s anger...
+Baradwaj Rangan wrote for Film Companion, "Elsewhere, we see more of Thangar Bachan’s anger...
 The director’s titles...and opening credits...stand testimony to his commitment to the Tamil language, and Kalavaadiya Pozhuthugal is suffused with the rage that others do not share his ardour."